retaildevcrews/ngsa/spikes/aks-secure-baseline/README.md

   - Removed templates from the chart that are not needed.
 Things like certmanager and istio resources.
   - Imported images from GitHub container registry into private ACR.
   - Reduced resource limits for deployments because of default policies.
-  - **How to integrate the ngsa secrets with the key vault?**
+  - Using the existing key vault from aks-secure-baseline to save NGSA secrets.
   - **How to handle NGSA docker images?
 Keep in sync with private registry?
 Update policies to allow the images?
 Or something else?**
   - **Should NGSA resource defaults and/or azure policies be updated so a default helm install works?**
-- Fluenbit
+- Fluentbit
+  - Using the existing key vault to save fluentbit secrets.
+The same key vault NGSA is using.
   - Using the Log Analytics in the Hub resource group.
+  - **Is sharing key vaults like this okay?
+Should they be broken up?**
   - **Which log analytics should we use for custom logs?**

 ## Commands